IBM/openapi-validator/docs/ibm-cloud-rules.md

         first:
           allOf:
             - $ref: '#/components/schemas/PageLink'
-            - description: 'A link to the first page of results'     <<< more specific description
+            - description: 'A link to the first page of results'     &lt;&lt;&lt; more specific description
         next:
-          description: 'A link to the next page of results'      <<< more specific description
+          description: 'A link to the next page of results'      &lt;&lt;&lt; more specific description
           allOf:
             - $ref: '#/components/schemas/PageLink'
 </pre>